deliveroo/deliveroo.engineering/_posts/2023-07-21-importance-of-resilience.md

 ***Do you have any advice for women or other minority groups who are trying to out a career in Tech?***

 Firstly, always be yourself.
 As a neurodivergent woman of colour, I spent the first few years of my professional life in the UK trying to blend in, which was exhausting.
 If you are not accepted for who you are, then it is probably not the right place for you.
-I’ve learned that sometimes the best thing you can do is to walk away from situations/places where you don’t feel you aren’t valued or can’t be yourself.
+I've learned that sometimes the best thing you can do is to walk away from situations/places where you don't feel you aren't valued or can't be yourself.
 Nothing is worth your mental health!

 Secondly, play to your strengths.
 One of the best pieces of advice I got from my mentor was to find a role that combines my strengths with my passion.
 When you focus on your strengths, you tap into your natural talents, abilities, and skills.
 This allows you to perform at your best and achieve higher levels of success.
 Focusing on your strengths doesn't mean ignoring areas of improvement.
 The idea is to strike a balance between leveraging your strengths and acquiring new competencies to become a well-rounded individual.